-The semi-occluded straw exercises are all the rage in the voice teaching community now, but what many don’t know is these are worthless if they are done wrong.
-Laura shows me what she has been doing and I tweak them to become more efficient.
+The semi-occluded straw exercises are all the rage in the voice teaching community now, but I feel they are not the answer to everything.
+Laura shows me how she has been doing them and I tweak them to become more efficient.
 She was pressing her lips together very hard and adding a thrust of her tongue.

-We then move into “register isolation exercises” from Somatic Voice Work tm: The Lovetri method.
+We then move into “register isolation exercises” from the Cornelius Reid vocal pedagogy tradition.
 Because Laura’s central nervous system has calmed and her mind refocused on inner process, we are able to work slowly and systematically, with stops along the way for her to process what she is sensing.
 She has been practicing some of the exercises by shoving way to much air through the glottis, so it takes a few minutes for her to get the hang of a more efficient manner of doing them.
-I reiterate that she can have half hour tune-ups by Facetime between sessions to catch these kinds of habits so that she is not working against herself.
+I reiterate that she can have half hour tune-ups by the web between sessions to catch these kinds of habits so that she is not working against herself.

 “Register blending” exercises follow.
 These are an array of specific tonal patterns, vowels and loud/soft, but can be mixed up depending on what the singer needs.
 Laura catches herself folding her shoulders in and recognizes for the first time that this is what happens as she sits at her computer in this hunched manner.
 (Even though I have asked her to observe this a million times before, today a lightbulb has gone off!)
 But I also need to determine if all that is needed is a ‘quick yoga strap postural fix’ or if she is actually being pulled forward because of registration imbalance, which can cause poor posture!